ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 stores experiences per policy in separate underlying replay buffers.
 You can modify their behaviour by specifying an underlying ``replay_buffer_config`` that works the same way as the parent's config.

-Here is an example of how to specify an underlying replay buffer along with a default call argument:
+Here is an example of how to create an :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` with an alternative underlying :py:class:`~ray.rllib.utils.replay_buffers.replay_buffer.ReplayBuffer`.
+The :py:class:`~ray.rllib.utils.replay_buffers.multi_agent_replay_buffer.MultiAgentReplayBuffer` can stay the same, we only need to specify our own buffer along with a default call argument:

 .. literalinclude:: ../../../../rllib/examples/documentation/replay_buffer_demo.py
     :language: python